nearform-actions/github-action-project-changelog/README.md

           GH_TOKEN: ${{ steps.generate_token.outputs.token }}
 ```

-As alternative you can specify the workflow to get the column dinamically.
+As alternative you can specify the workflow to get all inputs dinamically.

-Example:
+Example to get `columns` dynamically:
 ```yaml
 name: changelog
 on: